TNO-MST/c2sim-server/docs/content/c2sim-server/module-c2sim-server.md

 }
 ```

+!!! info

-**Convention**: All implementations use **constructor injection** - no field injection.
+    All implementations use **constructor injection** - no field injection.

 ## RESTFul API implementation

-The project uses an `OpenAPI-first REST API design` approach.
+The project uses an `OpenAPI-contract first REST API` approach.
 In the module [open-api-javalin-server-stub](module-open-api-javalin-server-stub.md) , a server stub is automatically generated from the C2SIM OpenAPI specification.

 in the package `org.c2sim.server.rest.impl` the RESTful server stub interfaces are implemented.

+!!! info

     The only exception is the **C2SIM initialization** operation.
 This endpoint returns its response in **XML** format.
 Because the generated OpenAPI server stub does not support `application/xml` as a response type for this operation, the XML response is handled explicitly in: `DefaultWebService::handleSpecialCaseRestOperationInitialization`.

 ## Configuration management

 **File**: `server/c2sim-server/src/main/java/org/c2sim/server/utils/Config.java`

 The class `DefaultConfigService` implements a type-safe configuration.
-If the `ENV variable` is set, this value is used, else the the default value is returned.
+If the `ENV variable` is set, this value is used, else the the default (hardcoded) value is returned.

 The method `Config::asTable` can be used to print all available config options (with ENV name) to the console.
+See [configuration section](configuration.md).

+## RESTFul and streaming

+RESTful operations are inherently stateless.
+The C2SIM `Join Shared Session`operation introduces state by creating a `SharedSessionClient` instance associated with the client.

+If a streaming connection is established prior to the `Join Shared Session` request, the `SharedSessionClient` instance is created but remains inactive until the `join shared session request` is received.
+Upon receipt of the `join shared session request`, the instance becomes active and the client is considered part of the shared session.

+If the streaming connection is subsequently interrupted, the `SharedSessionClient` instance remains active on the server.
+When the client reconnects, it may resume participation in the shared session without issuing a new join request.